interjs/interjs.github.io/README.md

 # The docs for Inter

-**Warning**: The site is documentation maintenance, you will experience some UI changes over time.
+**Warning**: The documentation is under maintenance, you will experience some UI changes over time.

 * Official repo: [Interjs](https://github.com/interjs/inter)
 * Official tutorial: [Tutorial](https://inter.js.org)